-Engineering is a huge area that covers designing, building, testing and implementing everything we use today.
+Engineering is a huge area that covers designing, building, and testing everything we use today.
 As you can imagine there are many branches in industry.
-Colleges offer the following engineering degrees:
+Colleges offer the following engineering undergraduate degrees:

 This is not a complete list but it does provide a good starting point for understanding the breadth of engineering.
 Learn about the courses required for each field and what careers are available.

 Do You Need a Master's Degree to be an Engineer?

 Most of the industry jobs listed below can be done with a four year Bachelor’s of Science degree.
 An advanced degree like a Master’s of Science will help an engineer learn more specialized skills and quickly become an expert in their field.

 Learn more about what it takes to complete an engineering degree.

 Most accredited engineering colleges in the United States are structured so that their main engineering department gives degrees in Mechanical, Electrical, Civil and now Environmental.
 All four of these fields have a similar foundation with the last one to two years covering areas more specific to that degree.

 Mechanical Engineering (MEs)

 Mechanical is the most popular engineering degree by far with 24% of all Bachelor engineering degrees award in 2015 being Mechanical.
 The second highest was Civil at 11%.